 How the outplacement process will unfold is largely based on what firm you decide to go with.

 There are quite a few out there to choose from and it may seem like they all offer the same service.

 Many firms are still very traditional in their approach to outplacement services.
 They usually partner your employee with a job outplacement coach who then meets with them in a physical location to discuss what the employee needs to cover in order for them to find a new job through career transition coaching.

 This is problematic.
 Technology has drastically changed the HR landscape over the past decade, making office visits obsolete.

-By using virtual methods, you can also be sure that the firm providing outplacement assistance is tech-savvy.
+By using virtual methods, you can also be sure that the firm providing outplacement solutions is tech-savvy.
 In today’s world, job hunting is online.
-Most jobs are posted on LinkedIn, job boards or announced on company websites, if a firm can’t figure out how to harness the power of the internet to providing coaching, why trust them to harness it for the job search?
+Most jobs are posted on LinkedIn, job boards or announced on company websites, if a firm can’t figure out how to harness the power of the internet to providing career coaching, why trust them to harness it for the job search?

 So, in summary, technology plays a big role in the outplacement process and should be a deciding factor for anyone shopping around for it.

 The Case Against Term Limits